Fusion-Lightguns/GUN4ALL/DIY/ReadMe.md

 - This is ALOT for for this space lol.
 So for building instructions see: [Fusion Website DIY](https://www.fusionlightguns.com/diy)

 ## Button Layout

+**Universal**

+Exit Retropie F4 Key:
+- Press Calibrate & A at the same time

+Open MAME Menu Tab Key:
+- Press Calibrate & B at the same time.

  **Player 1**